-- 14. Establishment of the Legal Services Regulatory Authority.

-- 15. The general functions of the LSRA.

-- 16. The Code of Conduct and Other Codes or Rules.

-- 16A.
-Law in England relating to barristers and solicitors.

-- 17. Functions in relation to admission of barristers and solicitors.

-- 18. Functions in relation to practising certificates.

-- 19. Functions in relation to Solicitors' accounts rules.

-- 20. Intervention in Solicitor's Practice.

-- 21. Functions in relation to education and training.

-- 22. Chief Executive and other staff of the LRA.

-- 23. Financing of the LSRA.

-- 23A.
-Powers of the LSRA.

-- 23B.
-Conduct and delegation of functions.

-- 23C.
-Meetings and proceedings.

-- 23D.
-Committees of the LSRA.

-- 24. Accounts, audit and annual report.

-- 25. Rules.
+- 14. Establishment of the Legal Services Regulatory Authority. - 15.
+The general functions of the LSRA. - 16.
+The Code of Conduct and Other Codes or Rules. - 17.
+Functions in relation to admission of barristers and solicitors. - 18.
+Functions in relation to practising certificates. - 19.
+Functions in relation to lawyers' accounts rules. - 20.
+Intervention in Solicitor's Practice. - 21.
+Functions in relation to education and training. - 22.
+Chief Executive and other staff of the LRA. - 23.
+Financing of the LSRA. - 24.
+Accounts, audit and annual report. - 25.
+Rules.